 In addition, a host of specialized startup businesses have emerged to target key aspects of transparency and automation in the logistics value chain, from initial quote and booking, through real-time track and trace, to end fulfillment.

-Incumbents might be tempted to view these emergent players with suspicion.
+With digital adoption skyrocketing as a result of the COVID-19 pandemic, this experience and expertise in digital service delivery is ideally positioned to meet evolving customer needs and expectations.
+As such, incumbents might be tempted to view emergent players with suspicion.
 But, in fact, they provide far more opportunities than threats.
 Indeed, the vast majority of new technology-oriented logistics startups are offering innovative point solutions rather than attempting to displace entire value chains or legacy service providers.

 Mapping the global startup ecosystem

 The size of the logistics startup community has exploded in recent years.
 In 2018, logistics startups collected more than $6 billion in VC funding globally.5 And by Feb 2019 we had already seen $2.5 billion invested in venture rounds raised by logistics, supply chain management, and shipping companies.6